Article

 In London, taxi drivers had to spend two to three years studying to pass “The Knowledge” exam, memorizing the entire map of metro London and learning the shortest path between two points at a given time.

 Enter navigational AI.
 “Now people have The Knowledge in their pocket,” Gans said.
-“We could drop you into the middle of London with a car and an iPhone and you could drive people around.”
+“We could drop you into the middle of London with a car and an iPhone, and you could drive people around.”

 Navigational AI was originally developed as a point solution to help professional drivers, he noted, not for you and me and our ride-share drivers.
 The business case was for AI to help taxi drivers to predict surges in activity, so the drivers could be in the right place at the right time, increasing efficiency and fares.

 As it turns out, navigational AI had almost zero impact on professional, highly skilled drivers.
-Instead, it primarily helped non-skilled drivers.
+Instead, it primarily helped unskilled drivers.
 The AI solution enabled people without skills to act as if they had skills, Gans explained.

 Thus, a system solution was born.
 Uber’s founders recognized the business application of substituting AI for skill.
 A new system of transportation—ride sharing—was created “because navigational AI allowed a much larger pool of people to navigate successfully,” he said.